How to make a bicycle handlebar higher. Raise the steering wheel of Merida

 6. Requirements for cyclists

-c) walk on sidewalks and footpaths(except for children under 7 years old on children's bicycles under adult supervision);
+c) move on sidewalks and pedestrian paths(except for children under 7 years old on children's bicycles under adult supervision);

 8. Task 8 of 15